Some millennials are raiding 401(k) plans to buy a house — there are better ways to do it

 Yes, millennials do want to own a home

-Millennials are different from pervious generations in many ways, but surveys show they still share the American dream of owning a home.
+Millennials are different from previous generations in many ways, but surveys show they still share the American dream of owning a home.

 “The desire remains strong,” said Lawrence Yun, chief economist at the National Association of Realtors.
 “About 80 percent of renters, especially millennials, indicate they would like to own at some point in the future.”
 Current market conditions can kill that dream.
 With the median selling price for a house now $231,700, according to Zillow, a 10 percent down payment of $23,000 can be a deal breaker for a younger, cash-strapped buyer.
 In a hot market, such as Seattle, where the median selling price is $710,000 and a 20 percent down payment is the rule, that’s $142,000.